 - Instrument Man

-Job Outlook for Precision Instrument and Equipment Repairers
+Job Opportunities for Precision Instrument and Equipment Repairers

-In 2016, there was an estimated number of 12,600 jobs in the United States for Precision Instrument and Equipment Repairer.
+In the United States, there were 12,600 jobs for Precision Instrument and Equipment Repairer in 2016.
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Precision Instrument and Equipment Repairer by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 The states with the most job growth for Precision Instrument & Equipment Repairer are Arkansas, Texas, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.

 Precision Instrument and Equipment Repairers make between $34,950 and $80,970 a year.